irbujam/ss_log_event_monitor/README.md

       - Node and Farmer process state is determined and notification is sent to discord if either is offline
   - Metrics information including:
       - Overall node/farm status, size, progress and eta on plotting
-      - Node(s) running/sync state and peers connected (console only)
+      - Node(s) sync state and peers connected
       - Farmer(s) state and uptime
       - plotting performance averages
       - rewards per farm
-      - And then detailed  metrics break-up by farmer:
+      - Detailed  metrics break-up by farmer:
           - space allocated
           - % completion
           - eta
           - plotting performance
           - rewards and misses
-  - Auto-refresh custom timer set-up with ability to change value in config without restarting the script
+  - Auto-refresh custom timer set-up with ability to change value in config without restarting the script (currently works in console mode only)
   - Local Time Zone display
   - Display subspace advanced CLI latest github version